4 Tips On How To Successfully Chart Your Menstrual Cycle

 Why is it a great idea to chart your menstrual cycle?

 Charting your menstrual cycle has many benefits.
-From allowing you to keep track of your fertility window to gain insight into your reproductive health, it can give you a ton of information.
+Allowing you to keep track of your fertility window to gain insight into your reproductive health can give you a ton of information.

 Coming off any form of contraception, including the pill, an IUD, a hormonal depot, or an implant, can be daunting, especially if you don’t want to get pregnant.
 Charting your menstrual cycle can be a great way to track your most and least fertile days so you can be better prepared.